openconfig/reference/rpc/gnmi/gnmi-path-conventions.md

     the quotes are actually part of the value).
 The value extends from the first `'='` to the closing (unescaped) `']'`.
-When the type of the value (integer, string, etc.) must be known, e.g. for validation, it can be ecovered from the corresponding schema.
+When the type of the value (integer, string, etc.) must be known, e.g. for validation, it can be recovered from the corresponding schema.

 *   list keys and values must appear in the order defined in the corresponding schema.
 All list keys must appear.